-Economic thresholds of 20 and 50% of injured whorls were maintained with a chlorpyrifossawdust mixture (T_2, T_3) in combination with carbofuran applied at sowing (T_5, T_6) .
-The effect of carbofuran alone was evaluated in T_4 (carbofuran is a systemic insecticide and nematicide; in soil its half life is 30 to 60 days and in plants less than 5 days).
-The timing of applications of chlorpyrifossawdust was investigated in the treatments T_7, T_8, T_9 .
-Control by granular mefosfolan, a systemic insecticide, was investigated in T{10} (besides its control of S. frugiperda, the effect on D. lineolata could be evaluated).
-In treatment T{11} (weekly applications of the chlorpyrifos-sawdust mixture) an attempt was made to prevent all whorl injury by S. frugiperda (chlorpyrifos is a non-systemic onwards in 4 out of 8 replicates aimed at the prevention of ear injury by S. frugiperda and Heliothis zea(table 55, note1).
+Economic thresholds of 20 and 50% of injured whorls were maintained with a chlorpyrifossawdust mixture $(T_2, T_3)$ in combination with carbofuran applied at sowing $(T_5, T_6)$ .
+The effect of carbofuran alone was evaluated in $T_4$ (carbofuran is a systemic insecticide and nematicide; in soil its half life is 30 to 60 days and in plants less than 5 days).
+The timing of applications of chlorpyrifossawdust was investigated in the treatments $T_7, T_8, T_9$ .
+Control by granular mefosfolan, a systemic insecticide, was investigated in $T{10}$ (besides its control of S. frugiperda, the effect on D. lineolata could be evaluated).
+In treatment $T{11}$ (weekly applications of the chlorpyrifos-sawdust mixture) an attempt was made to prevent all whorl injury by S. frugiperda (chlorpyrifos is a non-systemic insecticide of reasonable persistence).
+A control was added $(T_1)$ .
+Plant protection from tasseling onwards in 4 out of 8 replicates aimed at the prevention of ear injury by S. frugiperda and Heliothis zea(table 55, note1).
 The effect on injury by D. lineolata was evaluated in all treatments, the economic aspects were also considered.

-Each plot consisted of 4 rows, .9 m apart of 5 m length, the sampling unit being the 2 inner rows.
+Each plot consisted of 4 rows, 9 m apart of 5 m length, the sampling unit being the 2 inner rows.
 In the row, plants were spaced .15 m.
 Twice a week in each plot, all the plants and the number of whorls injured by S. frugiperda were counted and the height of 2 plants was measured.
-When the assigned harvest the number of plants was counted and grain weight (adjusted to 15% moisture) was counted on 20 plants.
+When the assigned economic threshold was reached in a plot, chlorpyrifos was applied to all whorls on the same day.
+At harvest the number of plants was counted and grain weight (adjusted to 15% moisture) was determined.
+In each plot the injured internodes and the perforations of D. lineolata per stalk were counted on 20 plants.

 In the analysis of variance (Appendix 2) sets of contrasts were tested for replicates and treatments.
 Table 56 specifies these contrasts.
 Treatment sum of squares was partitioned for a part of the treatments into linear, quadratic and cubic components.
-The percentage of whorls injured (100x) by grain yield per plot from variables representing treatments, injury by S. frugiperda and injury by D. sequences to compare the amounts of variation in yield explained by each group, and check the of the computer program SPSS.
+The percentage of whorls injured (100x) by S. frugiperda was transformed by arcsin $\sqrt{x}$ .
+A multiple regression analysis was carried out to predict grain yield per plot from variables representing treatments, injury by S. frugiperda and injury by D. lineolata.
+The three groups of variables were entered into the regression equation in different sequences to compare the amounts of variation in yield explained by each group, and check the independence of each group in predicting yield.
+The statistical analyses were carried out by means of the computer program SPSS.